Robust Inference Under Heteroskedasticity via the Hadamard Estimator: Rate of Convergence

-To study this problem, for simplicity we will assume Gaussian noise, though much of it generalizes to distributions where the noise is approximately Gaussian.
-Under normality, we can express the residuals as $\hep = Q\Sigma^{1/2}Z$, where $Z$ is a vector of standard normal random variables, $Z \sim \N(0,I_n)$.
 Thus, we see that the estimator $\hV_i$, a linear combination of squared entries of $\hep_i$, can be written as a symmetric quadratic form in $Z$.
-Therefore, its exact distribution can be obtained as a weighted linear combination of chi-squared random variables.
-The mean of that distribution is $V_i = \Var{\hbeta_i}$.
-We will bound the deviation from normality of the coordinates $\hV_i$.
-Since they are linear combinations of chi-squared random variables, this should be true if none of the weights is too large.
-This is true in fact, and is formalized by a so-called second order Poincar\'e inequality \citep{chatterjee2009fluctuations}.
-We will use this result to get our approximate normality result.
+In particular, if $Z \sim N(0,I_n)$, its distribution is a weighted linear combination of chi-squared random variables.
+For general $w_p$, the above discussion still applies by replacing $A_i^\top$ with $[(w_p^\top S) \odot (w_p^\top S)](Q\odot Q)^{-1}$.
+For a linear combination of chi-squared random variables, we expect that it is close to a normal distribution if none of the weights is too large.
+This is formalized by a so-called second order Poincar\'e inequality \citep{chatterjee2009fluctuations}.
+We will use this result to obtain the approximation to the normality of the variance estimator, given in the following result, proved in Section \ref{sec:pfhatvnormal}.
+Let $d_{\mathrm{TV}}$ denote total variation distance.
+For a function $f:\R\to\R$, $\|f\|_\infty = \sup_{x\in\R}|f(x)|$ is the sup-norm.

-\begin{theorem}[Approximate normality] Consider the linear model $y = X\beta+\ep$, where the noise is normally distributed, so that $\ep \sim \N(0,\Sigma)$.
-Let $B_i$ be a normal random variable with the same mean and variance as the $\hV_i$ entry of the Hadamard estimator.
-Then we have the total variation error bound